-On the 17th May 2018, a hundred of the UK’s top architects and designers competed in a 5K race in London’s Hyde Park.
+On the 17th May 2018, 100 of the UK’s leading architects and designers competed in a 5K race in London’s Hyde Park.
 The event, ‘HD5K’ was conceived and organised by Hayes Davidson, and raised over £52,000 for the Motor Neurone Disease Association.
 Alan Davidson, the founder of Hayes Davidson, was diagnosed with MND in 2012.

 Built in the grounds of NHS cancer hospitals, there are 15 Maggie’s Centres across the UK.
 Each has professional staff on hand to offer free practical, emotional and social support to people with cancer and their family and friends.
 Maggie’s Centres are built around the belief that people should not “lose the joy of living in the fear of dying”.